OMNI-SLO-Monitoring/OMNI-overview-and-documentation/README.md

 Price Service is at localhost:3300 <br />
 Price Service UI is at localhost:4300 <br />
 Monitor for Caching Service is at localhost:3400 <br />
-Issue Creator is at localhost:3500
+Issue Creator/Log Receiver is at localhost:3500